qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 General Tab
 -----------

-The :guilabel:`General` tab is essentially like that of the raster dialog.
+|general| The :guilabel:`General` tab is essentially like that of the raster dialog.
 It allows you to change the display name, set scale dependent rendering options, create a spatial index of the vector file (only for OGR supported formats and PostGIS) and view or change the projection of the specific vector